fusion-energy/neutronics-workshop/tasks/task_14_parameter_study_optimisation/README.md

 - ```python get_optimised_values_2d.py```

 Again we can compare the results with the true results to see how the optimiser did.
 The a grid of TBR results have previously be calculated using ```python get_true_values_2d.py``` and saved to a json file.
-A plot of the optimisation which loads the true results (2d_tbr_values.json file) and the optimisation samples and inital samples (saved_optimisation_2d.dat file) can now be made.
+A plot of the optimisation which loads the true results (2d_tbr_values.json file) and the optimisation samples and initial samples (saved_optimisation_2d.dat file) can now be made.

 There are currently two graphs to view these results, try both and let me know which you prefer